szczyglis-dev/py-gpt/README.md

 - Supports multiple models: `GPT-4`, `GPT-3.5`, and any model accessible through `Langchain`.
 - Handles and stores the full context of conversations (short-term memory).
 - Real-time video camera capture in Vision mode
-- Internet access via `Google Custom Search API`.
+- Internet access via `Google Custom Search API` (by default, extendable with other providers).
-- Speech synthesis via `Microsoft Azure TTS` and `OpenAI TTS`.
+- Speech synthesis via `Microsoft Azure TTS` and `OpenAI TTS` (by default, extendable with other providers).
-- Speech recognition via `OpenAI Whisper`.
+- Speech recognition via `OpenAI Whisper` (by default, extendable with other providers).
 - Image analysis via `GPT-4 Vision`.
 - Crontab / Task scheduler included
 - Integrated `Langchain` support (you can connect to any LLM, e.g., on `HuggingFace`).